MaayanLab/clustergrammer/README.md

 Several examples can be found in the [txt](txt) directory.
 An example matrix tab-separated file with row and column categories can be seen here: [rc_two_cats.txt](txt/rc_two_cats.txt).
 See [example workflow](#example-workflow) or [make_clustergrammer.py](make_clustergrammer.py) for examples of how to use the python module to generate a visualization json from a matrix file.

 # Clustergrammer Python Module
 The python module [clutergrammer.py](clustergrammer), takes a tab-separated matrix file as input, calculates clustering, and generates the visualization json for clustergrammer.js.
-See an example workflow below:
+See a simple example workflow below:

 ## Example Workflow
 ```